systemd/systemd/docs/ENVIRONMENT.md

   devices sysfs path are actually backed by sysfs.
 Relaxing this verification is useful for testing purposes.

+`udevadm` and `systemd-hwdb`:

+* `SYSTEMD_HWDB_UPDATE_BYPASS=` — If set to "1", execution of hwdb updates is skipped
+  when `udevadm hwdb --update` or `systemd-hwdb update` are invoked.
+This can be useful if either of these tools are invoked unconditionally as a child process by another tool, such as package managers running either of these tools in a postinstall script.

 `nss-systemd`:

 * `$SYSTEMD_NSS_BYPASS_SYNTHETIC=1` — if set, `nss-systemd` won't synthesize